bpype/blender-studio-pipeline/scripts/project-tools/README.md

 ./setup_assistant.py --url http://localhost/api --user admin@example.com --password mysecretpassword --root /mnt/projects
 ```

-If you make a mistake, the script will help you fix it by asking again.
+If you make a mistake in your arguments, the script will prompt you during execution.

 ## deployment_assistant.py